nhoizey/nicolas-hoizey.photo/src/photos/sailing-from-mallaig-to-isle-of-skye/index.md

 ---
-title: "Sailing from Mallaig to Isle of Skye "
+title: Sailing from Mallaig to Isle of Skye
 file: sailing-from-mallaig-to-isle-of-skye.jpg
 date: 2014-05-01 13:05:00 +02:00
 dates: